 |During Mubarak's almost 30 years in power, Egypt became the second-largest recipient of US foreign aid [AFP]

-Hosni Mubarak, Egypt's third and longest-serving president, resigned from office on February 11, 2011, after an 18-day-long mass uprising aimed at removing him from power.
+Hosni Mubarak, Egypt's third and longest-serving president, stepped down on February 11, 2011, after an 18-day-long mass uprising aimed at removing him from power.

 Omar Suleiman, the country's then newly appointed vice-president, announced the move in a brief statement on state television, hours after Mubarak was reported to have left the capital Cairo for the Red Sea resort city of Sharm El-Sheikh.